giantcheeseguy2/CP-blog/posts-md/contest-strategy.md

 	- Weird conditions
 	- Properties
 - Guess time complexity.
-- Try to reduce the problem, but if stuck on a reduction for over 10 minutes, try a different approach.
+- Try to reduce the problem, but if stuck on an idea for over 5 minutes, try a different approach.
 - Possible Approaches:
     - Greedy
     - Sqrt